Agricultural Engineer Explains Natural Kyminasi Plant Booster.

 Produce with enhanced flavor and quality as measured by higher degrees Brix* and other similar ratings.

-After three years of use, soil tests at one of the early test sites in Washington state show a dramatic 47% increase in the Cation-Exchange Capacity (CEC).
-Cations are positively charged atoms or molecules such as those from potassium or calcium in a form that they can be absorbed.
-CEC is a measure of soil fertility as it measures the capacity of the soil to retain nutrients.
+After three years of use, soil tests at one of the early test sites in Washington State show a dramatic 47% increase in the Cation-Exchange Capacity (CEC).
+Cations are positively charged atoms or molecules, such as those from potassium or calcium, in a form that can be absorbed.
+CEC is a measure of soil fertility, as it measures the capacity of the soil to retain nutrients.

 The use of Kyminasi Plant Booster Technology appears to be a safe and effective means of improving plant health and yields for irrigated crops.
 Limited data also indicate KPB technology may be an effective means of reducing the amount of input chemicals needed to ensure a successful harvest.
 Given an available market to sell the crops, lower costs and higher yields will result in increased profits for farmers using Kyminasi Plant Booster technology.